35th District Court in Plymouth Township

-The 35th District Court is located at 660 Plymouth Rd., Plymouth, Michigan and serves the communities of Canton, Northville township, Northville City, Plymouth Township and Plymouth City.
+The 35th District Court in Plymouth is located at 660 Plymouth Road and serves Canton, Northville Township, Northville City, Plymouth Township, and Plymouth City.
 The jurisdiction of this District Court reaches throughout upper Wayne County.
 The court processes approximately 36,000 cases each year.
 The majority of their cases are misdemeanors and felonies.
 The Court is open Monday thru Friday from 8:30 AM to 4:25 PM, except for state and federal holidays.

 As with most district courts, the court has three departments.
 Civil division for legal disputes, traffic and criminal for tickets and criminal offenses, and a probation department for court supervision.
-Because they are a District Court, they are considered a court of limited jurisdiction and only certain types of cases may remain there for processing.
-For instance, a felony matters must be transferred after some preliminary proceedings up to the Wayne County Circuit Court.
+Because they are a District Court, they are considered a court of limited jurisdiction, and only certain types of cases may remain there for processing, such as misdemeanors.
+For instance, a felony matter must be transferred to the Wayne County Circuit Court after some preliminary proceedings.
 There are three judges at this District Court.

 Judge Michael Gerou

-Michael Gerou was elected to serve as a 35th District Court Judge in November of 2002.
+Michael Gerou was elected as a 35th District Court Judge in November 2002.
 Judge Gerou is also the Sobriety Court Judge in the 35th District Court.
 He also supervises and mentors legal interns at the court.
 Judge Gerou created the Teenage Choices and Legal Consequences pamphlet designed to help young offenders make better choices.
-He practiced law for more than 16 years prior to becoming a judge.
+He practiced law for more than 16 years before becoming a judge.

 Judge Ronald Lowe

-Judge Lowe has served the 35th District Court since January of 1995.
-In his early years on the bench, he assisted in or oversaw the drafting and implementation of the domestic violence program, the creation of our Law Day activities, the expansion of our outreach programs, the drafting of our juvenile court procedures, and the implementation of a formula for the payment of indigent attorney fees that has virtually resulted in generating revenues that fully fund the public defender.
+Judge Lowe has served the 35th District Court since January 1995.
+In his early years on the bench, he assisted in or oversaw the drafting and implementation of the domestic violence program, the creation of our Law Day activities, the expansion of its outreach programs, the drafting of the court’s juvenile court procedures, and the implementation of a formula for the payment of indigent attorney fees that resulted in generating revenues that fully fund the public defender.

 Judge Lowe graduated from Plymouth-Salem High School.
-He received his undergraduate degree from Hillsdale College, and his law degree from Thomas M. Cooley Law School.
-He currently serves as the Chair of the Center for Civic Education Through Law.
-He is a past President of the Michigan District Judges Association, and the Thomas M. Cooley Law School Southeastern Michigan Alumni Association.
+He received his undergraduate degree from Hillsdale College and his law degree from Thomas M. Cooley Law School.
+He is the Chair of the Center for Civic Education Through Law.
+He is a past President of the Michigan District Judges Association and the Thomas M. Cooley Law School Southeastern Michigan Alumni Association.
 He has served on the Michigan Judicial Institute and the Secondary Schools Civic Curriculum Project of the Open Justice Commission of the State Bar of Michigan.
-He is a past Chair at the Law-Related Education Committee of the State Bar of Michigan.
+He is a past Chair of the State Bar of Michigan Law-Related Education Committee.

 Judge James Plakas

-On November 4, 2008, at the age of 40, Jim Plakas became the sixth individual to be elected to the bench at the 35th District Court.
+On November 4, 2008, at 40, Jim Plakas became the sixth individual elected to the bench at the 35th District Court.

-Judge Plakas used to be a Prosecutor, Assistant City Attorney, Criminal Defense Attorney and Civil Litigator.
-He represented his clients in numerous District and Circuit Courts throughout the State of Michigan, in Federal District Courts in Michigan and Arkansas, and in the U.S. 6th Circuit Court of Appeals [Cincinnati].
+Judge Plakas was a Prosecutor, Assistant City Attorney, Criminal Defense Attorney, and Civil Litigator.
+He represented his clients in numerous District and Circuit Courts throughout Michigan, Federal District Courts in Michigan and Arkansas, and the U.S. 6th Circuit Court of Appeals in Cincinnati.

-Judge Plakas has been admitted as qualified to practice before the Supreme Court of the United States.
-He is a Member of the American Judges Association, the American Bar Association and the Hellenic Bar Association.
+Judge Plakas has been admitted as qualified to practice before the United States Supreme Court.
+He is a Member of the American Judges Association, the American Bar Association, and the Hellenic Bar Association.
 Judge Plakas has been a Licensed Builder with the State of Michigan since 1995.

 The judges in the 35th District Court are intense, and they take criminal offenses very seriously.
 This is not one of those courts where you can slip in and out with a slap on the wrist and a fine.
 They have a strong focus on providing a deterrent to discourage re-offending.
 This court has two specialty courts: Sobriety Court and Domestic Violence Court.
-Specialty courts are designed with the purpose of avoiding re-offending.
-Your best defense to tough sentences, even jail time, is by having a great criminal defense lawyer by your side.
+Specialty courts are designed to avoid re-offending.
+Your best defense against a harsh sentence, even jail time, is having a great criminal defense lawyer by your side.

 Top Retained Criminal Defense Is Critical

 The 35th District Court judges are known for being tough and crime.
 Having a zealous advocate by your side is your best chance at achieving an outstanding outcome, including the possibility of reduced or dismissed charges and avoiding incarceration.
-Trying to maneuver through this court with a court-appointed attorney, a budget lawyer, or an inexperienced counsel will put your freedom in jeopardy.
-Having a criminal defense attorney that is highly respected by this court and understands these judges will put the odds in your favor.
+Trying to maneuver through this court with a court-appointed attorney, a budget lawyer, or an inexperienced attorney will jeopardize your freedom and rights.
+Having a highly respected criminal defense attorney who understands these judges will put the odds in your favor.